Skip to content

 Frequently Asked Questions

-Can BPC-157 help with gum tissue repair?
+Can BPC-157 help with gum tissue healing after dental surgery?

-How does LL-37 work against oral infections?
+How does LL-37 work against periodontal pathogens?

-Can collagen peptides improve periodontal ligament health?
+Can collagen peptides strengthen the periodontal ligament?

-Can peptides help with dental implant integration?
+Can peptides help with dental implant healing?

 Other peptide Skin Concerns